caelcs/quarkus-template/README.md

 - ✅ Use of MapStruct
 - ✅ Use of logging and log levels
 - ✅ Logging Json for PROD
+- ❌ MDC to generate correlation id and passing it to the REST client
 - ❌ Define metrics for the endpoints
 - ❌ Semantic versioning
 - ✅ Error handling